Retail Property Finance

 Retail investment mortgages are assessed on the rental income and tenant covenant quality, following the same DSCR framework as other commercial investment mortgages.
 Key lender considerations for retail investment include:

-• Tenant covenant strength: A national retailer or supermarket chain on a long FRI lease is assessed very differently from an independent trader on a short lease.
+• Tenant covenant strength: A national retailer, supermarket chain, or pharmacy on a long FRI lease is assessed very differently from an independent trader on a short lease.
+Institutional tenants, Tesco, Boots, McDonald’s, attract the best LTVs and rates.

-• Asset quality and EPC: Lenders increasingly require EPC information and factor energy performance into their assessment.
+• Asset quality and EPC: Lenders increasingly require EPC information and factor energy performance into their assessment, particularly as minimum energy standards for let commercial property tighten.

 Lending Criteria for Retail Property Finance